cztamas/HikeHandler/README.md

 # HikeHandler
-Program in c# for registering and searching my hiking tours in a mysql database Not functional yet
+Program in c# for registering and searching my hiking tours in a mysql database.
+Not functional yet.